-Polio used to be very common in the U.S. and caused severe illness in thousands of people each year before polio vaccine was introduced in 1955.
+Polio used to be very common in the United States and caused severe illness in thousands of people each year before polio vaccine was introduced in 1955.
 Most people infected with the polio virus have no symptoms, however for the less than one percent who develop paralysis (cannot move arms or legs) it may result in permanent disability and even death.

 There are two types of vaccine that protect against polio: Inactivated Polio Vaccine (IPV) and Oral Polio Vaccine (OPV).
-IPV, used in the U.S. since 2000, is given as an injection in the leg or arm, depending on age.
+IPV, used in the United States since 2000, is given as an injection in the leg or arm, depending on age.
 OPV is taken by mouth.
 Polio vaccine may be given at the same time as other vaccines.